-Both almond milk and oat milk come with their own unique perks and pitfalls; if you’re trying to choose between the two, it helps to be familiar with both.
-I called up a registered dietitian Lauren Harris-Pincus, RD, to, er, milk her for everything she knew about the two types of alternative milks.
-Nutrition, sustainability, versatility…we talked about it all, including why someone would opt for plant-based milk in the first place.
+Both almond milk and oat milk come with their own unique perks and pitfalls; if you're trying to choose between the two, it helps to be familiar with both.
+To that end, we spoke with registered dietitians Lauren Harris-Pincus, RD, and Esther Blum, RD, to, uh, milk them for everything they know about the two types of alternative milks.
+Nutrition, sustainability, versatility...we talked about it all, including why someone would opt for plant-based milk in the first place.

-“Many people are moving toward a plant-based lifestyle for either a way to consume more plants or as a way to be more environmentally-conscious,” Harris-Pincus says.
-She explains that while cow’s milk is healthy for many people, it may not be as good for the environment since raising cows requires a lot of land, and cows themselves produce methane gas.
-(For people who are allergic to dairy or have a sensitivity, milk is just off the table, period.)
+"Many people are moving toward a plant-based lifestyle for either a way to consume more plants or as a way to be more environmentally-conscious," Harris-Pincus says.
+She explains that while cow's milk is healthy for many people, it may not be as good for the environment since raising cows requires a lot of land, and cows themselves produce methane gas.
+(Plus, for folks who are allergic to dairy or have a sensitivity, milk is just off the table, period.)

 But back to the oat milk vs. almond milk battle.
-As a registered dietitian, there are certain qualities Harris-Pincus likes about oat milk and certain ones she likes about almond milk.
-Keep reading for her verdict.
+As registered dietitians, there are certain qualities Harris-Pincus and Blum like about oat milk and certain ones they like about almond milk.
+Keep reading for their verdict.